 Jean-Marc Rocher <email@example.com>

-Lauren Heather McMahon's role as Taru was originally a lot bigger.
-But McMahon was in a car accident and the character was replaced by others in the script.
+Lauren Heather McMahon's role as Taru was originally a lot bigger, but due to her having a car accident, her character was replaced by others in the script.
 Her scene in the film is also the only one solely directed by Richard W. Haines.
 See more »

 Was this review helpful to you?